Skip to content

 How to treat sciatica

 Sciatica treatment provides pain relief and boosts mobility.
 In some cases, the pain will go away with self-care treatments.
-Meanwhile, other people may need to see a healthcare professional to relieve sciatica.
+Other people, however, may need to see healthcare professionals to relieve sciatica.
 Some effective self-care treatments for sciatica include:

 • Applying hot and cold packs.
 Apply a cold pack for 20 minutes several times a day, and switch to a hot pack after the first few days.
 If you're still in pain, alternate between heating pads and cold packs to soothe your compressed nerve.